 Roughly five hundred years before the Spanish conquest, the ancient Maya civilization that once erected breathtaking stone temples and civic complexes dissolved into small- and mid-sized regions of power and influence.
 The jungle swallowed their breathtaking stone temples and ball courts and the Spanish conquerors, chaplains, and missionaries of the sixteenth century suppressed most of what remained of the pre-conquest culture.
-Of particular loss were their fan-fold “books” made from lime-bleached amate and adorned with the majestic figures characteristic of Maya writing.
+Of particular loss were their fan-fold “books” made from lime-bleached amate and adorned with the majestic figures characteristic of Maya art.
 Only three such confirmed items survive today—the Madrid, Paris, and Dresden codices—all of which had already been whisked away to Europe long before their existence became known to the world.
 Still, Maya epigraphers could not meaningfully decipher these or their stone inscriptions until the latter part of the twentieth century.
 In the absence of authentic and comprehensible material, the written accounts of the Spanish establishment arose as the authoritative sources of historiographic and ethnographic information on the pre-colonial civilizations and populations.
 A number of these colonial texts are commonly recognizable, but perhaps the most recognizable of all is Popol Vuh.
 Popol Vuh and works such as the Books of Chilam Balam stand apart for their construed quality as subaltern autoethnology (though modern scholarship suggests that this might not be an accurate perception).
 But unlike such similar texts, Popol Vuh also belongs to a second notable class of colonial texts like the Florentine Codex which were generated by missionaries seeking to document indigenous culture.

 The seventeenth century statesman George Savile once said, “Nothing has an uglier look to us than reason, when it’s not on our side.”
 This was clearly the case in colonial Central America where the early Spanish conquerors and missionaries had trouble making sense of the ancient Maya.
 Many social and religious parallels perplexed the colonizers and led many to draw peculiar conclusions such as the apostle Thomas having supernaturally appeared and evangelized the natives of the New World.
 The epistemological admixture was generally perceived as a danger to Indians’ souls and missionaries destroyed or suppressed much of the native culture in their zeal to Christianize and civilize them.